John Getreu: Trial and imprisonment

 In late 2021, Getreu's trial for the murder of Janet Taylor began in San Mateo County and lasted three weeks.
 On September 15, Getreu was found guilty on all counts by jury verdict and sentenced to life imprisonment without the chance of parole.
 He was then transferred to Santa Clara County, where he was to stand trial for the murder of Perlov.

 Due to his failing health, the trial was suspended, and Getreu was admitted to a prison hospital to undergo treatment.
 It resumed in late 2022, but the 78-year-old Getreu was forced to attend court proceedings from his hospital room via video link.
 On January 10, 2023, he pleaded guilty to the murder of Perlov, admitting that he had killed her after she resisted his attempts to rape her.
 He was later sentenced to an additional term of life imprisonment without the chance of parole.

 Death

-On September 26, 2023, it was reported that Getreu died in prison four days prior.
+On September 26, 2023, it was reported that Getreu had died in prison four days prior.
 No cause of death was specified.